kieranpotts/dotfiles/docs/contributing/acknowledgments.md

 # Acknowledgments

-Inspiration has been taken – and code shamelessly copied – from some of these related repositories:
+Inspiration has been taken – and code shamelessly copied – from some of these related projects:

 - [Sebastien Rousseau's dotfiles.io](https://dotfiles.io/)
 - [Thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles)